 There are two sides to the cleanliness of Iceland’s energy mix; on the one hand, renewable geothermal and hydro energy are covering all the electricity and heating needs of the island.
 Even swimming pools are heated by geothermal energy!
 However transport, including large fishing ships, which are extremely important to a remote island like Iceland, is still reliant on oil and petrol.

-The population of Iceland is only 300,000 people, however because of all its cars, buses and ships the island has one of the highest levels of greenhouse gas emissions (which contribute to global warming) per person in Europe!
+The population of Iceland is under 400,000 people, however because of all its cars, buses and ships the island has one of the highest levels of greenhouse gas emissions (which contribute to global warming) per person in Europe!